EngineerBug/Maze-Solver/README.md

 of the entrance and exit and calculate the direct distance between them.
 It would then treat that value as an absolute minimum and eliminate all shorter branches.
-However, the algorithm to implement this was itself more time-complex than the time it saved.
+However, the algorithm to implement this was itself more time-complex than the time it saved, so I did not use it in the final project.